EESSI/docs/docs/adding_software/adding_development_software.md

 ## What is `dev.eessi.io`?

-`dev.eessi.io` is the [development repository of EESSI](repositories/dev.eessi.io.md).
+`dev.eessi.io` is the [development repository of EESSI](../repositories/dev.eessi.io.md).

 ## Adding software

 Using `dev.eessi.io` is similar to using EESSI's production repository `software.eessi.io`.
 Software builds are triggered by a [bot](https://www.eessi.io/docs/bot/) listening to pull requests in [GitHub repositories](https://github.com/search?q=org%3AEESSI+dev.eessi.io&type=repositories).
-Each GitHub repository, where corresponding easystack files and easyconfig files are placed.
+These builds require custom easyconfig and easystack files, which should be in specific directories.

 To see this in practice, refer to the [dev.eessi.io-example GitHub repository](https://github.com/EESSI/dev.eessi.io-example).
-In this GitHub repository you will find templates for some software installations and the appropriate directory structure, that is:
+ In this GitHub repository you will find templates for some software installations with the appropriate directory structure, that is:

 ```
 dev.eessi.io-example